Effective June 22, 2023.

 - in connection with joint ventures with third parties; or

-- as necessary to enforce our rights in connection with the Web Site.
+- as necessary to enforce our rights in connection with an AHA website.

+AHA implements commercially reasonable security measures to help protect against unauthorized access to or unauthorized alteration, disclosure, or destruction of data.
 Please understand that no one can give an absolute assurance that information intended to be maintained as private, whether transmitted via the Internet or otherwise, cannot be accessed inappropriately or unlawfully by third parties.
 It is important for you to protect against unauthorized access to your password and to your computer.
 Be sure to sign off when finished using a computer.
-We have taken and will continue to take reasonable steps to ensure the secure and safe transmission of your personal information.

 The AHA website is not intended for children under eighteen (18) years of age.
 AHA does not knowingly solicit or collect personal information from or about any such children, and AHA does not knowingly market its products or services to any such children.
 If AHA becomes aware that it has inadvertently received personal information from a User under the age of eighteen (18), it will delete such personal information from its records.

 AHA is based in the United States and the information we collect is governed by United States law.
-By accessing or using the Web Site or providing us with any information, you consent to the transfer, processing and storage of your information in and to the United States and other countries, jurisdictions in which the privacy laws may not be as comprehensive as those in the country where you reside and/or are a citizen.
+By accessing or using an AHA website or providing us with any information, you consent to the transfer, processing and storage of your information in and to the United States and other countries, jurisdictions in which the privacy laws may not be as comprehensive as those in the country where you reside and/or are a citizen.

 IF FOR ANY REASON AHA WOULD LIKE TO USE THE INFORMATION YOU HAVE SUBMITTED FOR SUBSTANTIALLY DIFFERENT PURPOSES OTHER THAN THOSE OUTLINED AT THE TIME YOU ORIGINALLY SUBMITTED YOUR INFORMATION, AHA WILL AFFIRMATIVELY REQUEST PERMISSION FROM YOU TO USE SUCH DATA FOR THOSE SUBSTANTIALLY DIFFERENT PURPOSES PRIOR TO USING THE DATA.

 When making a request, individual users are asked to identify themselves and the information requested to be accessed, corrected or removed.
+Please note that there may be circumstances where we are not required to comply with your requests (e.g., if AHA has an ongoing requirement to retain your Personal Information for our own business or legal compliance purposes).
 We may decline to process requests that are unreasonably repetitive or systematic, require disproportionate technical effort, jeopardize the privacy of others, would be extremely impractical, or for which access is not otherwise required.
 Correcting or removing data is done free of charge to the user unless doing so requires a disproportionate effort.
 After deleting your information from active servers, copies may remain in our backup system.

 You may opt out of receiving marketing e-mails by following the opt-out instructions provided to you in those e-mails.
-Please note that we reserve the right to send you certain communications relating to your account or use of the Web Site or other AHA services, such as administrative and services announcements.
+Please note that we reserve the right to send you certain communications relating to your account or use of an AHA website or other AHA services, such as administrative and services announcements.
 These transactional account messages may be unaffected if you choose to opt out from marketing e-mails.